Covid 19 coronavirus: Prime Minister Jacinda Ardern asks Kiwis to check on new mums

 Prime Minister Jacinda Ardern today asked New Zealanders to remember to check on new mums through the lockdown period.

-While new mums cannot receive visitors, friends and family are reminded to pay extra attention to them because they are an at-risk group with regards their mental health.
+New mums cannot have visitors, but friends and family are reminded to pay extra attention to them because they are an at-risk group with regards their mental health.

-During today's Covid-19 update, Ardern said she was worried about New Zealand's new mums.
+During today's Covid-19 update, Ardern said she was worried about women who have just given birth.

 "I know many new mums will of course stay at home for a long period after having a newborn, but they usually get visits, extra contacts, extra support," Ardern said.